hxbaishikele/resume/_portfolio/en/2020-03-25-new-features-of-AHK-Spotlight.md

     <source src="/videos/2020-03-25-AHK-Spotlight.iphone.mp4" media="only screen and (max-device-width: 568px)"></source>
 </video>

-**​Did you found that the tool supports different applications, Powerpoint, PDF Reader, etc., choose anyone you like ang give it a try ^_^**
+**​Did you found that the tool supports different applications, Powerpoint, PDF Reader, etc., choose anyone you like and give it a try ^_^**

 Click [here]({{ site.baseurl }}/files/AHK Spotlight-v1.7.zip) to download the updated version.
 Please check [previous post]({{ site.baseurl }}/en/portfolio/2020-03-06-ahk-spotlight-for-presentation) for toturials.